 In the event of the products not passing inspection, the contract should set compensation terms, which simply means a deduction in the final balance payment.
 This will pressure your supplier into being more honest with you.

 The contract should detail the following:

-The liability of the supplier if the products fail testing completely.
+- The liability of the supplier if the products fail to test completely.

 Obviously, for this part of the contract to be actionable, you can’t pay your supplier in full until you’ve tested the products.
 Moreover, it should be made clear to your supplier that he can demand the final balance payment once everything is good and well on your side.

-It is quite possible that either one of the parties involved in an export contract, or even both, want to back out of the deal.
-This could be due to a multiple of reasons.
+It is quite possible that either one of the parties involved in an export contract, or even both, wants to back out of the deal.
+This could be due to multiple reasons.
 Nevertheless, there needs to be a structure for a pullout.

 The benefit of a contract is to protect all the parties involved along with their assets, while giving out the necessary licenses of usage.
 More interestingly, there is the possibility that your supplier relies on the intellectual property of a third party, in which case your supplier might be obligated to pass those rights on to you in the contract.